-As of February 17, the U.S. Embassy in Tbilisi, Georgia is resuming certain immigrant visa services, including immediate relative spouse and child immigrant visa, and K visa, interviews are conducted on Wednesdays.
-In addition, a limited number of family preference, employment-based, returning resident, and diversity visa cases are also being processed.
+The U.S. Embassy in Tbilisi, Georgia’s Immigrant Visa unit resumed certain routine processing on February 17.
+Immediate relative spouse and child immigrant visa, and K visa, interviews are conducted on Wednesdays.
+In addition, a limited number of family preference, employment-based, returning resident, and diversity visa interviews are held on Thursdays.
 Applicants will receive instructions regarding the scheduling of appointments when their cases are ready for interview.
 We will resume additional visa services as soon as possible but are unable to provide a specific date.

 While the Embassy aims to process cases as soon as practicable, there is likely to be increased wait times for completing such services due to substantial backlogs.
 If you have an urgent immigrant visa matter, please email the National Visa Center (NVCExpedite@state.gov) and provide the reason for the expedite request, the case number, the petitioner’s name and date of birth, and the beneficiary’s name and date of birth.
 Expedite requests made directly to the Embassy will not receive a response.

 Immigrant visas to the United States are processed for citizens and residents of Georgia and Azerbaijan at the U.S. Embassy in Tbilisi.